yalmip/yalmip.github.io/_posts/scratch/modellingif.md

          implies(      5 <= e,  f == 7)];
 ````

 Although this looks much easier, it hides important structure that can cause problems.
-As all those constraints are added independently, there is nothing in the model which explicitly forces one of the cases to hold.
-Due to numerical tolerances in solvers, it might be the case that the optimal **e** ends up at a point on the border between to regions where the solver manages to violate a constraint every so slightly and renders all conditions inactive thus making **f** undefined.
-Hence, it is always recommended to explicitly define the disjunctive nature of the model by introducing a binary variables which must activate one condition.
+As all those constraints are added independently, there is nothing in the model which **explicitly** forces one of the cases to hold.
+Due to numerical tolerances in solvers, it might be the case that the optimal **e** ends up at a point on the border between two regions where the solver manages to violate a constraint every so slightly and renders all conditions inactive thus making **f** undefined.
+Hence, it is always recommended to explicitly define the disjunctive nature of the model by introducing binary variables which must activate one condition.